EngiBench: A Benchmark for Evaluating Large Language Models on Engineering Problem Solving

 \section{Introduction}

-Large language models (LLMs) have demonstrated promising capabilities in a range of mathematical reasoning tasks, from foundational skills such as basic computation and structured problem-solving \cite{cobbe2021training}, multi-step reasoning \citep{shao2024deepseekmath,wei2022chain}, to more complex applications like mathematical modeling \cite{guo2025deepseek} and the generation or verification of mathematical proofs \citep{yang2023leandojo,lin2025goedel,ren2025deepseek}.
+Large language models (LLMs) have demonstrated promising capabilities in a range of mathematical reasoning tasks, from foundational skills such as basic computation and structured problem-solving \citep{cobbe2021training}, multi-step reasoning \citep{shao2024deepseekmath,wei2022chain}, to more complex applications like mathematical modeling \citep{guo2025deepseek} and the generation or verification of mathematical proofs \citep{yang2023leandojo,lin2025goedel,ren2025deepseek}.
 However, just using mathematical reasoning is not enough for real-world applications.
-In practice, many high-impact use cases occur not in abstract mathematical domains, but in engineering contexts, where problems are grounded in physical systems and require balancing uncertainty and constraints inherent to real-world decision making.
-These characteristics require not only mathematical computation, but also need broader capabilities to understand engineering contexts and solve complex engineering problems.
+In practice, many applications arise not in abstract mathematical settings but in engineering contexts, where problems are grounded in physical systems and must handle uncertainty and real-world constraints.
+These characteristics require not only mathematical computation, but also broader capabilities to understand engineering contexts and solve complex engineering problems.